samhinshaw/blog/_posts/2018-08-19-designing-rudaux.md

 While the fileserver does not need to run a ZFS filesystem, it is advantageous for its ability to snapshot the filesystem.
 This allows us to take a snapshot at the exact time an assignment is due and copy from that snapshot without worry about files changing during copying.

-## Rudaux Internals
+## Rudaux

+Rudaux was designed to harmonize these pieces of infrastructure.
+For an overview of its main functions, please see _[Using Rudaux](using-rudaux)_, or [rudaux's documentation](https://samhinshaw.github.io/rudaux-docs/).

-Rudaux consists of 3 main parts.
+Rudaux consists of three main components:

 1. A `Course` class, which facilitates operations on an entire course.
 2. An `Assignment` class, which facilitates operations on individual assignments.